How to do Video Editing with AI? — Complete Guide 2025"

 One: Make sure you have written permission from the person you are creating.
 Also, permission from the deceased person's loved ones/family is necessary.
 Two: Check whether you own the copyright to the photo or video you are using.
 Three: Generally, you should provide a clear disclaimer when publishing (see template below).

-1. Take a high-resolution photo with a clear frontal (no right/left angles) face.
+1. Take a high-resolution photo with a clear frontal face (no right/left angles).

 2. If you have an old video, the face should be clear and not blurry—take the best frames if there is a lot of movement.